Vapor-compression refrigeration

 Vapour-compression refrigeration or vapor-compression refrigeration system (VCRS), in which the refrigerant undergoes phase changes, is one of the many refrigeration cycles and is the most widely used method for air conditioning of buildings and automobiles.
 It is also used in domestic and commercial refrigerators, large-scale warehouses for chilled or frozen storage of foods and meats, refrigerated trucks and railroad cars, and a host of other commercial and industrial services.
-Oil refineries, petrochemical and chemical processing plants, and natural gas processing plants are among the many types of industrial plants that often utilize large vapor-compression refrigeration systems.
-Cascade refrigeration systems may also be implemented using two compressors.
+Oil refineries, petrochemical and chemical processing plants are among the many types of industrial plants that often utilize large vapor-compression refrigeration systems.
+Cascade refrigeration systems may also be implemented using two pressure levels, where the heat flow from cold to warm is split over two separate refrigeration systems.

-Refrigeration may be defined as lowering the temperature of an enclosed space by removing heat from that space and transferring it elsewhere.
+Refrigeration may be defined as lowering the temperature of an enclosed space by removing heat from that space and transferring it to a higher temperature level.
 A device that performs this function may also be called an air conditioner, refrigerator, air source heat pump, geothermal heat pump, or chiller (heat pump).